 - Perform any other function that we believe in good faith is necessary to protect the security or proper functioning of our Site or the FullStory Services.

 - With your prior consent, we may post your personal testimonials along with those of other satisfied customers on our Site in addition to other endorsements.

 Information Collected from Visits to Websites that use FullStory Services

 Use of Your Personal Information

 We will never sell your data to third parties.
 However, in the course of business, we may hire third party individuals and organizations to help us make the FullStory Services better.
-These third parties include our web host provider, other SaaS providers, such as an email hosting service, payment processors or outside contractors we hire to perform maintenance or assist us in securing our website.
+These third parties include our web host provider, other SaaS providers, such as an email hosting service, payment processors or outside contractors we hire to perform marketing, maintenance or assist us in securing our website.
 We may also hire third parties to operate, maintain, repair, or otherwise improve or preserve our website or its underlying files or systems.

-FullStory will may disclose Personal Information and Potential PII only to those of its employees and third party organizations that (1) need to know such information in order to process it on FullStory’s behalf or to provide services as described above and (2) have agreed not to disclose it to any other parties without FullStory’s consent.
+FullStory may disclose Personal Information and Potential PII only to those of its employees and third party organizations that (1) need to know such information in order to process it on FullStory’s behalf or to provide services as described above and (2) have agreed not to disclose it to any other parties without FullStory’s consent.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using the Site and/or the Service, you consent to the transfer of information to such individuals and organizations in order to accomplish these purposes.